-Instantiating the Consumer class starts its own thread that targets pika's start_consuming method on its own thread with default settings and an exponential backoff logic for its retries.
+Once the Consumer class is instantiated, just run start () to start its own thread that targets pika's start_consuming method on its own thread with default settings and an exponential backoff logic for its retries.
 Consumption calls basic_ack with delivery_tag set to what the message's method's was.